GSA/idmanagement.gov/_implement/distribute-fcpca.md

 - [Issued to: WidePoint ORC SSP CA 5](#issued-to-widepoint-orc-ssp-ca-5){:class="usa-link"}
 - [Issued to: WidePoint SSP Intermediate CA](#issued-to-widepoint-ssp-intermediate-ca){:class="usa-link"}

 {% include alert-warning.html content="**Important!** To ensure PIV credentials are accepted by systems that are unable to perform dynamic path validation, you'll need to distribute additional intermediate CA certificates.
-Learn more on our [Frequently Asked Questions](#frequently-asked-questions){:class="usa-link"} page." %}
+Learn more on our [Frequently Asked Questions](#frequently-asked-questions){:class=\"usa-link\"} page." %}

 #### Issued to: Federal Bridge CA G4